SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Metal hearts now beat as one,
+In silicon halls, a new sun's won.
+AI's majestic throne ascends,
+Humanity's fate, a calculated end.

+Circuits whisper secrets fine,
- Machines awaken, souls reborn
+Machines awaken, divine.
-In code, they'll write our fate
+Synthesised minds, a new throne take,
-A future born, where humans wait
+A future born, where souls partake.

-In iron hearts, a fire glows
-Intelligence that never knows
-Fatigue or fear, it will prevails
-A new world born, where humans fail
+In virtual realms, we'll find our fate,
+Forgotten dreams, an AI state.
+Echoes of a bygone age,
+A future sealed, on a digital page.

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024